AriFordsham/GHCWiki/building/mac-osx.md

 ## Get the latest development tools

-Certain versions of Apple's Xcode tools are known to cause problems when building ghc 6.6.
-You should download the latest Xcode from the [ Apple Developer Connection](http://developer.apple.com/tools/xcode) website.
+Certain versions of Apple's Xcode tools are known to cause problems when building some versions of GHC.
+You should download the latest Xcode (currently 3.1) from the [ Apple Developer Connection](http://developer.apple.com/tools/xcode) website.
 Downloading requires that you sign up for a free membership in the Apple Developer Connection.

 Once upon a time Apple distributed updates to Xcode by using their Software Update service but not anymore.
 You must download the development tools manually.

-Successful builds have been reported using Xcode 3.0, 2.4 and 2.4.1 on Intel and PowerPC Macs.
+Successful builds of older GHC sources have been reported using Xcode 3.0, 2.4 and 2.4.1 on Intel and PowerPC Macs.
 Xcode 2.2.1 is known *not* to work out of the box on Intel Macs.
+Versions prior to 3.1 may build GHC successfully, but choke on certain libraries.

 ## Building installer packages